kevlened/fireway/README.md

 # fireway
-A schema migration tool for firestore
+A schema migration tool for firestore heavily inspired by [flyway](https://flywaydb.org/)